novillo-cs/apcsa_material/labs/03_triangle/additional_methods.md

 ### Disscuss with your neighbor:

 1. How can you determine if two values are close enough to each other?
 2. What would you do to compare them?
+Should it depend on a fixed tolerance (absolute difference)?
-3. How could a simplistic method fail to work on `0.00000001` vs `0.00000003`, where one value is 3× the other (thus NOT close enough)?
+3. How could a simplistic method (absolute difference) fail to work on `0.00000001` vs `0.00000003`, where one value is 3× the other (thus NOT close enough)?

 ## New methods in Point class